coralogix/terraform-provider-coralogix/docs/resources/alert.md

 Optional:

 - `applications` (Set of String) An array that contains log’s application names that we want to be alerted on.
+Applications can be filter by prefix, suffix, and contains using the next patterns - filter:startsWith:xxx, filter:endsWith:xxx, filter:contains:xxx
 - `categories` (Set of String) An array that contains log’s categories that we want to be notified on.
 - `classes` (Set of String) An array that contains log’s class names that we want to be notified on.
 - `computers` (Set of String) An array that contains log’s computer names that we want to be notified on.